-I would imagine that this may be particularly true of those younger people that do not have a lot of social contact with anyone they would consider “old”.
-If you have no real life experience of a situation, you could be inclined to just imagine it in your head.
+I would imagine that this may be particularly true of those younger people who do not have much social contact with anyone they would consider “old.”
+If you have no real-life experience of a situation, you could be inclined just to imagine it in your head.

 But, are they the only ones to think this way?

-If our own attitudes as children or young adults have been that as we age we will become more incapable, less independent, think that old people dress or move a certain way, etc., maybe we will be more likely to automatically conform to our own beliefs.
+If our own attitudes as children or young adults have been that as we age, we will become more incapable and less independent.
+We might think that older people dress or move a certain way, etc., maybe we will be more likely to conform to our own beliefs automatically.

 Sometimes we come across people who tend to speak for others as if they are not capable of speaking for themselves.
 Doing tasks and making choices for them when they are quite able to do it (maybe just needing a little extra time, in certain circumstances).
 This is not helpful when you are trying to preserve independence for as long as possible.

 Let’s become more aware and respectful of the older generation.
 As humans, we are all deserving of respect.
-We deserve to be seen and to be treated as individuals.
-With minds, valid thoughts and desires of our own without regard to age or other circumstances.
+We deserve to be seen and treated as individuals, with minds, valid thoughts, and desires of our own without regard to age or other circumstances.
 Let us leave aging stereotypes for others!